marcusleg/LyxExporter/README.rst

 LyxExporter
 ===========

-This CLI utility program helps you keeping your PDFs exports from the `Lyx Document Processor <http://www.lyx.org>` up to date.
+This CLI utility helps you keeping your PDFs exports from the `Lyx Document Processor <http://www.lyx.org>`_ up to date.

-It scans a given directory for *.lyx files and checks if they have been exported to PDF and if the PDFs are older than the Lyx file they are based on.
-If any any PDFs are missing or outdated the user will be prompted with the choice to let the program export them.
+It scans a given directory for \*.lyx files and checks if their corresponding PDFs are present and up to date.
+If any PDFs are missing or outdated the user will be prompted with the choice to let the program export them.

 Quickstart
 ----------